FishTools/fishing-net/README.md

 Through this API, you can send commands, retrieve data, and manage your MQL5 applications directly from your Python code or Programming language of your choice.

+### Runs on Any Computer (But MQL5 Needs Windows)

+This program works on your computer, no matter Windows, Mac, or Linux, as long as you have Python.
+However, to connect to the MQL5 program (it only runs on Windows), you'll need a separate Windows machine.
+Once connected, Fishing Net uses regular web stuff (HTTP) to talk to MQL5, so you can use any coding language you like.

 ### Installation